preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{DocumentTitle}}

-In the body for Review Task e-mails, the following tokens are supported in Body:
+In the body for **Review Task e-mails**, the following tokens are supported in Body:

 + {{Reviewer}}
 + {{Author}}